hamsyn/LQG-group/minimalqual.md

 The student must finish independently at least one research paper.
 The paper is expected to be published in a leading journal of physics.

-The student will have an oral exam to report the research results.
-The student's report combined with the results of the written exams will be evaluated by an international committee, which decides the final grade of the student.
+The student will have an oral exam to report the research results at the end of this program.
+The student's research paper, oral and written exams will be evaluated by an international committee, which decides the final grade of the student.